Maccauhuru/React-Expense-Tracking-App/README.md

-# Indecision App
+# Expensify App
-App that helps users decide on what activity to do next
+App that helps users to track and manage their personal expenses

 ## Technologies